 First, they're delicious, which is obviously somewhat important.
 Second, (the VERY important part) they are MINIATURE, which means they are perfect for dinner parties where everyone gets a cute little individual dessert (also, perfect to make for just yourself and eat one by one over the course of an afternoon).

-I also love the color of these stone fruit tartlets – they just scream SUMMER to me.
-I can’t stop staring at the fruit on top.
-Also, this was the first time I’d ever tried a pluot (a plum + apricot hybrid) and, um, I’m hooked.
-But you can absolutely substitute whatever fruit suits your fancy to top these tiny tartlets (BAM, look at that alliteration) – apples!
+I also love the color of these stone fruit tartlets - they just scream SUMMER to me (see also: our favorite chocolate strawberries).
+I can't stop staring at the fruit on top.
+Also, this was the first time I'd ever tried a pluot (a plum + apricot hybrid) and, um, I'm hooked.
+But you can absolutely substitute whatever fruit suits your fancy to top these tiny tartlets (BAM, look at that alliteration) - apples!
 Pears!
 White peaches!
 Apricots!
 Roasted grapes!
 Go nuts, folks.
 These tartlets are a beautiful, buttery, marscapone-y blank canvas.

 Now, I am NOT ordinarily a fruit-for-dessert person - I'm actually not much of a dessert person, period.
 More in the "if I'm going to eat cake, it's going to be for breakfast" kind of camp.
 But I was surprisingly happy to eat these tartlets as dessert - both because they have fruit, sooooo HEALTH FOOD, and because they were just plain tasty.
 I may or not have foregone the cutlery completely and started gobbling them up with just my hands like they were pieces of toast.
 And by may or may not, I mean that's definitely 100% what I did.
 WORTH IT.